35 Things to Do in Key West with Kids

 Check out our guide on How to visit Dry Tortugas National Park for everything you need to know.

-This National Park is 70 miles from Key West, and you can take the ferry over to this park, or you can make a day trip by catamaran.
+This National Park is 70 miles from Key West, and you can take the ferry to this park, or you can make a day trip by catamaran.

 Go On an Adventure on The Overseas Highway

-If you drive to Key West, you will be very familiar with The Overseas Highway.
+If you drive to Key West, you will be familiar with The Overseas Highway.
 The road takes you 113 miles from Florida’s mainland to Key West.

-Now, if you flew into Key West, you will want to venture out on this highway.
+If you flew into Key West, you will want to venture out on this highway.
 I recommend taking the Seven Mile Bridge to Marathon for a quick day trip.
+It’s an incredible experience to drive over the water.

 Explore the Key West Historic Seaport and Harbor Walk